URL of this page: //medlineplus.gov/ency/article/003236.htm

 Comedones

 Comedones are small, flesh-colored, white, or dark bumps that give skin a rough texture.
-The bumps are caused by acne.
+The bumps are one type of acne.
 They are found at the opening of skin pores.
 A solid core can often be seen in the middle of the small bump.
+Comedones are called open or closed based on whether the surface is disrupted (open) or intact (closed).
 Open comedones are blackheads and closed comedones are whiteheads.

 Alternative Names